 At first, I did not believe the news.
 Then, I became weak at my knees and had to sit down.
 And then came the questions, roaring inside my head like a Midwest tornado.
 What happened—how—WHY?
 WHY?
 WHY?

-After some time, I felt an urge to get up and had to do something—like Peter after the death of Jesus, who just had to go fishing.
+After some time, I felt an urge to get up and go do something—like Peter, who after the death of Jesus, just had to go fishing.
 I had to go walking.
-I walked and walked for several hours, railing my fist at God, blaming him for this tragedy, while trying to make sense out of something that I never would.
+I walked for miles and for hours, all the while railing my fist at God–blaming him for this tragedy, while trying to make sense out of something that I never would.

 I was scheduled to spend the following week at a boy-scout camp.
 My parents felt I should go.
 It was the last thing I wanted to do, but I went.
 I think they were right.
 I came home a little more restored to my former self.
-But, I knew something had shifted inside – there was this realization that life is not the solid, straightforward thing I thought it was.
-It is shifty and tentative.
+But, I sensed that something had shifted inside–like tectonic plates shifting and grinding, resulting in a changed world.
+There was a rising realization that life is not the solid, straightforward thing I thought it was.
+It is shifty.
+It is tentative, and it cannot be counted on to deliver.

 That would be the first loss in a growing list of gut-punching losses I would face; Loss of more siblings, the loss of my parents, and of aunts, uncles, nieces, nephews, cousins, in-laws, and friends.
 The loss of jobs, the loss of love, and eventually a loss of my spiritual self.
 I have been altogether too acquainted with loss.

-Suffering profound loss is just as much an experience of living as sleeping and waking.
+It appears now that suffering profound loss is just as much an experience of living as is sleeping and waking.
 It is one of many threads that make up this living experience.
 No one escapes.
 No one gets out without the scars of soul-wrenching loss.

-Part of the experience of loss is the absence of what we lost itself.
-My sister, and the years I would never have with her.
+The experience of loss is prolonged by the experience of absence– of what we lost itself–my little sister and the years I would never have with her.
 Or the loss of anyone dear- whether through lingering illness or sudden tragedy.
 Whether the loss is a physical death, or the death of a relationship, career, physical ability, or any type of loss.
+It is the loss of an expected future that is no longer possible.
+The greater the expectation of that future, the greater the pain.

 The other part, the part that lingers on for weeks, months, years, and in some form never leaves, is the sense of how solitary, and alone, and fragile I am.
 When suffering loss I face myself in the mirror, and realize that I am ultimately alone.

-That is why the words “I know how you feel” are nonsense.
+That is why the words “I know how you feel” are not comforting to me.
 You know how you feel when you have a loss, but you don’t know how I feel when I am in the middle of mine.
 Each one’s suffering is particular to them.
 It is theirs, and theirs alone.

 Ironically, what we do share with each other is our utter inability to get through life without loss.
 So, although I may not know how you are feeling at the moment you are suffering, since I too have suffered, I can stand with you as one who has.
 Suffering shared is suffering halved.